charbelias24/3dMapSLAM/README.md

 Responsible for taking images from either a camera or an SVO video and publishing the images to a ROS topic.

 The ZED camera configurations and parameters (`.yaml` files) are located in `zed/params/`

 ### 5.2.
 Segmentation
 Responsible for segmenting the RGB images from ZED, and creating a mask based on the segmentations.
 Then, publishes the mask to a new ROS topic.
 Note that the current implementation creates a mask of the ground.
 This can be easily modified to create a mask of people, etc...
-The code is located in `Examples/ROS/pointcloud_segmentation`
+The code is located in `Examples/ROS/pointcloud_segmentation`.

 You can easily use another model by creating a similar node, making sure that you are publishing a mask of the areas to be added to the point cloud.

+*For confidential purposes, the class responsible for DETR and segmentation has been removed from the public repo.*

 ### 5.3.
 SLAM + PointCloud
 1. Runs the official ORB-SLAM3 based on RGB-D input images
 2. Additional PointCloudMapper responsible for creating and publishing the point clouds.